 This policy applies to all records, regardless of format or medium, created, received, maintained, or used by Marywood University, its employees, students, alumni, and donors.
-It encompasses both physical and electronic records.
+It encompasses both physical and electronic records and extends to the management of archives

-3. Definitions
+3. Procedures: